cznewt/architect-api/doc/source/text/app-install.rst

     ...

 You can run the configuration multiple times and update existing resources.
-The actual resources used are stored in the database and can be changed in the application admininstration available at http://127.0.0.1:8181/admin/ after you start the development server.
+The actual resources used are stored in the database and can be changed at the architect's admin app available at http://127.0.0.1:8181/admin/ after you start the development server.

 Look at the the documentation pages for individual inventory, manager or monitor configuration options and installation problems.